susam/uncap/dev/README.md

   3. Add C:\MinGW\bin to the Windows PATH environment variable.

+  4. When MinGW Installation Manager appears, close it.

-  4. Enter the following command to install the compiler.
+  5. Enter the following command to install the compiler.

         mingw-get install mingw32-base